moxious/shoggoth/README.md

 ## What is this?

-A quick demo showing ChatGPT auto-tagging of posts.
+A quick demo showing ChatGPT auto-tagging of posts on discourse.

 This simple demo: